exasol/public-knowledgebase/Database-Features/Not-able-to-connect-to-Oracle-DB-with-Short-Host-name.md

 confd_client general_settings changes: '{Global: {SearchDomains: power.inet}}'
 ```

-After that, the exasol service needs to be restarted, To safely do it, please follow below steps:
+After that, the exasol service needs to be restarted.
+To safely do it, please follow below steps:

 1. Stop the database by using below command